Technology has come a long way in the last ten years, making it easier than ever for you to capture high-quality photos on the road.

 For photo editing, we recommend Adobe Lightroom, which is easy to use and preferred by amateurs and professionals alike.

-Formerly a software program used on a laptop or desktop only, Adobe now offers a mobile Lightroom app for editing on the go and uploading and syncing photos to a cloud storage account.
+Formerly a software program used only on a laptop or desktop, Adobe now offers a mobile Lightroom app for editing on the go and uploading and syncing photos to a cloud storage account.

-If Lightroom seems too complicated, but you want something more than Instagram's built-in editing options, check out the Snapseed mobile app, which was so awesome Google acquired it (iOS / Android).
+If Lightroom seems too complicated but you want something more than Instagram's built-in editing options, check out the Snapseed mobile app, which was so awesome that Google acquired it (iOS/Android).

 Cloud Services

-Whether you pay for your cloud storage service or get access to free space, online storage is vital for travelers who don’t want to be bothered with lugging around external hard drives or keeping track of small USB sticks.
+Whether you pay for your cloud storage service or get free space, online storage is vital for travelers who don't want to lug around external hard drives or keep track of small USB sticks.

 The cloud is perfect for storing your phone or camera.
 You've probably accumulated hundreds or thousands of travel photographs and videos that take up lots of space on either your camera's SD card or your laptop's hard drive.